-Sunscreen's effectiveness against sunburn is measured through the SPF (Sun Protection Factor) scale.
+Sunscreen's effectiveness against sunburn is measured through the SPF (Sun Protection Factor) scale, which is internationally accepted.

-Originally started by the chemist Franz Greiter in 1962, it is now the global de facto measurement for UVB ray protection in a sunscreen.
+Originally started by the chemist Franz Greiter in 1962, it is now the global de facto measurement for UVB ray protection in a sunscreen product offered commercially.

-Most people are just happy to select a sunscreen with a high protection factor and be done.
-Not many choose to find out what this protection is that they are actually buying.
+Most people are happy enough if they select a sunscreen with a high sun protection factor and be done.
+Not many choose to find out what this protection actually means, that they are choosing to buy.

-Never mind what all the technical sunscreen terms mean, or what the difference is between Sun Protection Factor, UVA, UVB and Broad Spectrum protection
+Never mind what all the technical sunscreen terms mean, or what the difference is between Sun Protection Factor, UVA protection, UVB protection and Broad Spectrum balanced protection

 Related topics